f2js/cust-order-service/readme.md

 * sha256 of c_id, r_id, ordertime and all orderlines with random salt using r_id as seed appended to front, to make searching easier for restaurants

 ** price in cents/ører

+## Kafka Events
+### Produced
+#### OrderCreated
+This event is produced when an order is created.
+It contains all the contents of the order, as JSON.
+##### Body
+- o_id (String): The ID of the order in the order-database.
+- c_id (String): The ID of the customer, as found in the User Database.
+- r_id (String): The ID of the restaurant, as found in the Restaurant Database.
+- ordertime (String): The time which the order was created.
+- cust_addr (String): The address of the customer.
+- rest_addr (String): The address of the restaurant.
+- postal_code (Unsinged Int): The postal code of the customer.
+- state (String): The state of the order.
+Possible values are:
+  - Processing: The order payment is still being processes.
+  - Pending: The order is pending acceptance from the restaurant.
+  - Rejected: The order was rejected by the restaurant.
+  - Accepted: The order was accepted by the restaurant, and has begun cooking.
+  - ReadyForPickup: The order is waiting for the courier to pick it up.
+  - OutForDelivery: The order is in the process of being delivered.
+  - Delivered: The order has been delivered to the customer.
+- orderlines (Array): The lines in the order:
+  - item_num (Unsinged Int): The order item number on the menu of the restaurant.
+  - price (Unsigned Int): The price of the item, in cents/ører.